 A situation as described above is not uncommon.
 The beneficiaries obviously desire to receive their inheritance as soon as possible.
 But in New York, possible is not always soon.
 There are certain key items, even after receiving a letter testamentary from the court, that slow the process down.
 For starters, after publicizing notice of the probate, an executor is ill-advised to distribute most property before seven months.
 This is because in a case of a disbursement prior to the end of seven months, New York law holds the executor personally liable to reimburse the estate to pay out any valid claims.
 Yet, even at this juncture, there may be a good reason for non-payment.

-An executor must file federal and state tax returns for the estate within nine-months after the decedent’s death.
+An executor must file federal and state tax returns for the estate within nine months after the decedent’s death.
 Depending on the estate and the amount of assets, it may be proper for the executor to file for a tax extension or to withhold distributions until receiving a tax closing letter from the IRS.
 The earliest this form can be filed is six months after filing the return and the requestor should allow up to thirty days to receive this letter.
 Adding it up, two years may indeed be a reasonable wait.

-On the other hand, a diligent beneficiary should not sit by idly for this entire temporal period, especially if he believes that an executor is failing the nonwaivable duty to “exercise reasonable care, diligence and prudence.”
-For example, a court may disqualify an executor on grounds such as comingling funds, mismanagement, dishonesty, and substance abuse.
+On the other hand, a diligent beneficiary should not sit by idly for this entire temporal period, especially if he believes that an executor is failing the nonwaivable duty to “exercise reasonable care, diligence, and prudence.”
+For example, a court may disqualify an executor on grounds such as commingling funds, mismanagement, dishonesty, and substance abuse.
 Although, New York courts will generally give a long leash, and will only step in if the executor “endanger[ed] the estate” or “seriously impede[d] its administration.”
 If the executor is non-responsive, however, a beneficiary should send a written demand for an accounting.
 This request serves two purposes.
 First, it is a requirement to commence any proceeding in court against the executor.
 And second, it gives the executor notice that you are serious—which may give way to a faster distribution.
 If the executor does not respond to this written demand, the beneficiary may then commence a motion to compel accounting with the court.
 Although even here, the New York courts generally compel such an accounting only for good cause.

 It is a fine line between giving the executor deference and desiring to receive the inheritance promptly.
 When a beneficiary knows that an executor is mishandling the estate, a court should immediately get involved.
 In many cases, however, a quarrel with the executor is not in the best interests for either the beneficiary or the estate.
-Therefore, it is best for a beneficiary, like Jimmy, to discuss such matter with a competent New York estate attorney.
+Therefore, it is best for a beneficiary, like Jimmy, to discuss such matters with a competent New York estate attorney.

-Call the Law Offices of Albert Goodwin at (212) 233-1233, New York estate, guardianship, wills, trust, medicaid and probate lawyer, and make an appointment to discuss your rights regarding the executor.
+Call the Law Offices of Albert Goodwin at (212) 233-1233, New York estate, guardianship, wills, trust, Medicaid and probate lawyer, and make an appointment to discuss your rights regarding the executor.

 N.Y.
 Est. Powers & Trusts Law § 11-1.5 (McKinney 2018).
 This excludes the statutory exclusion of up to $25,000 from the estate for a surviving spouse or children under twenty-one.
 Id§ 5-3.1.